David Clifford

+He has also won two All-Ireland Minor Championships with Kerry, four Kerry County Championships with East Kerry, and the Hogan Cup with his school, St. Brendan's College, Killarney.

 Kerry

 2018

 Clifford made his senior debut during the 2018 National Football League.

-He won his first Munster Senior Football Championship title later that summer after over coming Clare (0-2) and then Cork (0-2) in the final.
+He won his first Munster Senior Football Championship title later that summer after over coming Clare (0–02) and then Cork (0–02) in the final.

-Kerry failed to progress from their Super 8’s group stage.
-Clifford scoring 1-5 against Galway, 1-3 against Monaghan and 2-6 against Kildare.
+Kerry failed to progress from their Super 8's group stage.
+Clifford scoring 1–05 against Galway, 1–03 against Monaghan and 2–06 against Kildare.

-He ended the year with an All Star and as All Stars Young Footballer of the Year.
+He ended the year with an All Star and as GAA/GPA Young Footballer of the Year.

 2019

-In 2019, Clifford again won the Munster Senior Football Championship with Kerry, scoring 0-3 in the semi final versus Clare and scoring 0-4 in the final versus Cork.
+In 2019, Clifford again won the Munster Senior Football Championship with Kerry, scoring 0–03 in the semi-final versus Clare and scoring 0–04 in the final versus Cork.

-In the Super 8 quarter final group stage, Clifford scored 0-7 against Mayo, 0-3 against Donegal and was rested against Meath.
-He scored 0-5 in the semi final against Tyrone.
+In the Super 8 group stage, Clifford scored 0–07 against Mayo, 0–03 against Donegal and was rested against Meath.
+He scored 0–05 in the semi-final against Tyrone.

 Kerry went on to reach the All-Ireland senior final versus Dublin.
-Clifford scored 0-2 in the drawn match and 0-5 in the replay, as Dublin ran out 1-18 to 0-15 winners.
+Clifford scored 0–02 in the drawn match and 0–05 in the replay, as Dublin ran out 1–18 to 0–15 winners.

 He ended the year with an All Star.